tolobayo/intro-to-java-course/exercises/web-applications/README.md

 ```

 1. What is the requested URL?
+   - /martignon/index.html
 2. Which version of HTTP is used?
+   - Version 1.1
 3. Does the browser ask for a persistent or a non-persistent connection?
+   - Persistant
 4. What is, in your opinion, the utility in indicating the type (and version) of browser used by
    the client in the HTTP Request?
+   - This is because different browsers will have different ways of implementing features.
+If you want to define a unique experience for chrome users versus firefox users, for example, knowing the browser type and version will come in handy

 **<ins>Exercise 2</ins>**